 You will understand three major approaches for Collective Form.

-Maki explained his theory about Group Form with showing traditional villages.
+Maki explained his theory about Collective Form. with showing traditional villages.
 Learn it with documents we DOCOMOMO will provide for the school.

 You will experience the architecture and the environment, which you can, only through being in the place.
 You will find what Maki, in the past fifty years, has nurtured” Daikan-yama Hillside Terrace through the process of design, and how you also can “nurture” your projects with skills and knowledge to create the history and the future.